Bernard Montgomery: Marriage and family

 In 1925, in his first known courtship of a woman, Montgomery, then in his late thirties, proposed to a 17-year-old girl, Betty Anderson.
 His approach included drawing diagrams in the sand of how he would deploy his tanks and infantry in a future war, a contingency which seemed very remote at that time.
-She respected his ambition and single-mindedness, but declined his proposal of marriage.
+She respected his ambition and single-mindedness but declined his proposal.

 In 1927, he met and married Elizabeth (Betty) Carver, née Hobart.
-She was the sister of the future Second World War commander Major-General Sir Percy Hobart.
+She was the sister of the future Second World War commander Sir Percy Hobart.
 Betty Carver had two sons in their early teens, John and Dick, from her first marriage to Oswald Carver.
 Dick Carver later wrote that it had been "a very brave thing" for Montgomery to take on a widow with two children.
 Montgomery's son, David, was born in August 1928.

-While on holiday in Burnham-on-Sea in 1937, Betty suffered an insect bite which became infected, and she died in her husband's arms from septicaemia following amputation of her leg.
+While on holiday in Burnham-on-Sea in Somerset in 1937, Betty suffered an insect bite which became infected, and she died in her husband's arms from septicaemia following amputation of her leg.
 The loss devastated Montgomery, who was then serving as a brigadier, but he insisted on throwing himself back into his work immediately after the funeral.
 Montgomery's marriage had been extremely happy.
 Much of his correspondence with his wife was destroyed when his quarters at Portsmouth were bombed during the Second World War.
 After Montgomery's death, John Carver wrote that his mother had arguably done the country a favour by keeping his personal oddities—his extreme single-mindedness, and his intolerance of and suspicion of the motives of others—within reasonable bounds long enough for him to have a chance of attaining high command.

 Both of Montgomery's stepsons became army officers in the 1930s (both were serving in India at the time of their mother's death), and both served in the Second World War, each eventually attaining the rank of colonel.
 While serving as a GSO2 with Eighth Army, Dick Carver was sent forward during the pursuit after El Alamein to help identify a new site for Eighth Army HQ.
 He was taken prisoner at Mersa Matruh on 7 November 1942.
 Montgomery wrote to his contacts in England asking that inquiries be made via the Red Cross as to where his stepson was being held, and that parcels be sent to him.
 Like many British POWs, the most famous being General Richard O'Connor, Dick Carver escaped in September 1943 during the brief hiatus between Italy's departure from the war and the German seizure of the country.
 He eventually reached British lines on 5 December 1943, to the delight of his stepfather, who sent him home to Britain to recuperate.